NHL on NBC: Terms of the deal

 NHL on NBC logo used from 2005 to 2011.

 In May 2004, NBC reached an agreement with the NHL to broadcast a slate of regular season games and the Stanley Cup Finals.
 The plan called for NBC to air at least six weeks of regular season games (three regional games each week) on Saturday afternoons.
 In addition, NBC was to show one or two playoff games per weekend during the playoffs.
-Between two and five games from the Stanley Cup Finals would air in prime time (OLN/Versus received the other two as part of its package).
+Between two and five games from the Stanley Cup Final would air in prime time (OLN/Versus received the other two as part of its package).
 NBC's primary game each week, as well as the Stanley Cup Finals, would air in high definition.

 Unlike previous network television deals with the NHL (like Fox, which had the rights from 1994 to 1999 and ABC, which had the rights from 1999 to 2004), NBC paid no upfront rights fee, instead splitting advertising revenue with the league after meeting its own production and distribution costs.
 On the other hand, the league avoided the arrangement some minor sports leagues have, in which they pay networks for broadcast time and produce their own telecasts, but keep any advertising revenue.

 The last time NBC Sports entered a television deal which did not require it to pay any rights fees was in 1994–1995, when the division was involved in the Major League Baseball joint venture called "The Baseball Network."
 To a lesser extent, NBC also had a similar sort of revenue-sharing agreement with the Arena Football League (AFL) and, because of their ownership in the XFL, also paid no rights fees for airing that league.

 NBC's out-of-market games were available on NHL Center Ice through the 2006–07 season; NBC switched to stand-alone games for the 2007–08 season.

 2004–05 NHL lockout

 NBC's initial contract with the NHL ran for two years, with an option given to the network to renew for two additional years.
-NBC's NHL coverage was delayed a year because of the 2004–05 NHL lockout, which wound up cancelling the entire regular season and playoffs.
-NBC instead, decided to replace five of its scheduled NHL broadcasts with alternate sports programming (such as reruns of NASCAR Year in Review and The Purina Incredible Dog Challenge).
+NBC's NHL coverage was delayed a year because of the 2004–05 NHL lockout, which wound up cancelling the entire regular season and following playoffs.
+NBC instead decided to replace five of its scheduled NHL broadcasts with alternate sports programming (such as reruns of NASCAR Year in Review and The Purina Incredible Dog Challenge).
 NBC also decided to give one of the slots back to local affiliates, some of which filled the time given back to them with infomercials.